-Victor teaches courses in financial and management accounting in undergraduate, graduate, and executive programs.
+Victor teaches courses in financial accounting, management accounting, and experimental research methods in undergraduate, graduate, and executive programs.

-His research is focused on how economic incentives, cognitive processes and the social environment affect the way in which individuals produce and use accounting information.
-He has published in journals such as The Accounting Review, Journal of Accounting Research, Accounting Organizations & Society, Management Accounting Research, Behavioral Research in Accounting, European Accounting Review, Accounting and Business Research, British Journal of Management and Journal of Business Ethics.
+In his research, he investigates how economic, cognitive, and social factors interact to determine how individuals produce and use accounting information.
+He has published in journals such as The Accounting Review, Journal of Accounting Research, Accounting Organizations & Society, Management Accounting Research, Behavioral Research in Accounting, European Accounting Review, Accounting and Business Research and Journal of Business Ethics.

-Victor is a member of the editorial boards of Accounting Organizations & Society, Accounting and Business Research, Behavioral Research in Accounting, Journal of Management Accounting Research, and Management Accounting Research, and associate editor of the European Accounting Review.
+Victor is associate editor of the European Accounting Review and serves on the editorial board of several academic journals including Accounting Organizations & Society, Accounting and Business Research, Behavioral Research in Accounting, Journal of Management Accounting Research, and Management Accounting Research.
 He is also coordinator of the European Network for Experimental Accounting Research (ENEAR).

 Victor lives in Amsterdam with his spouse and their eight-year old daughter.
 In his free time he enjoys traveling, food and wine, reading (fiction, history, science), running, watching sports (Ajax, professional cycling), and listening to music (opera).